whiffee/Jupyter_caveman/readme.md

 __Test Jupyter Rendition__

 The target directory that was the subject of the $PATH statement in the .bashrc file should be augmented to contain the 14 .py files that are located in the __vmc_fluids__ directory of the __vmc_pde__ code folder, plus a sample notebook file with a cell containing the main.py code.
-Right click on this target directory, open a terminal, and launch the Jupyter notebook from there, using the launch command _'jupyter notebook'_.
+Right click on this target directory, open a terminal, and launch the Jupyter notebook from there, using the launch command _jupyter notebook_.
 Open a notebook file and execute the critical cell.
 All the output for the sample problem that was shown in Pyzo should show up in the Jupyter output.

 <img src="images/7-pic_final_png.png" width=46% height=46%/>